doc4d/docs/docs/API/WebFormClass.md

 ---

-The `WebForm` class contains functions and properties allowing to handle your Qodly webform components.
-This class is detailed in the [Qodly documentation](https://developer.qodly.com/docs/language/WebFormClass).
+The `WebForm` class contains functions and properties allowing to handle your Qodly webform components. `4D.WebForm` objects are instantiated with the [`webForm`](commands/web-form.md) command.

 <details><summary>History</summary>